1) What does the Saint Paul paid sick time law do?

 3) How much sick time can I earn?

-You earn 1 hour of sick time for every 30 hours worked.
+You earn 1 hour of paid sick time for every 30 hours worked.
 You can earn up to 48 hours of paid sick time per year.
 An employee cannot have more than 80 hours of accrued sick and safe time at any given time.

 4) What if my work or my child’s school or daycare is closed for a health emergency?

 You are entitled to use your earned sick and safe time if your workplace or your family member’s school or place of care has been closed due to a weather or other public emergency.
+However, certain workers may not be able to use their sick time for this reason if their preassigned or foreseeable work duties during the public emergency or weather event would require them to respond to the emergency or weather event, such as firefighters, licensed peace officers, 911 dispatchers, correctional facility guards, and public employees with commercial driver’s licenses.

 5) Which of my family members are covered by the law?